sourcehut-mirrors/chawan/doc/protocols.md

 is a CGI script; "netpath" means that the protocol should have a hostname (so `finger:/blah` is not accepted, only `finger://example.org/blah`).

-The script uses the arguments to construct an appropriate `nc` command that retrieves the specified `finger:` URL; it prints the header 'Content-Type: text/plain' to the output, then an empty line, then the body of the retrieved resource.
+The script uses these arguments to construct an appropriate `nc` command that fetches the specified `finger:` URL; it prints the header 'Content-Type: text/plain' to the output, then an empty line, then the body of the retrieved resource.
 If an error is encountered, it prints a `Cha-Control` header with an error code and a specific error message instead.

 ### Adding a new protocol